pjtunstall/push-swap/README.md

 ## 1. Getting Started

+You'll find the main package for each of the two programs, `checker` and `push-swap`, in the folders of those names in `cmd`.

+To compile the `push-swap` program, cd into the corresponding directory and run `go build -o push-swap main.go`.
+To use the program, enter `./push-swap`, followed by a string of integers to sort, separated by spaces.

-To compile `checker.go`, run `go build checker.go`; and, to run it, `./checker`, piping in the instructions like so:
+To compile the `checker` program, run `go build -o checker main.go`; and, to use it, type `./checker`, followed by a string of integers to sort, piping in the instructions like so:

 ```
 echo -e "rra\npb\nsa\nrra\npa\n" | ./checker "3 2 1 0"
 ```

-or you can run `./checker "3 2 1 0"` (with your choice of initial values on stack `a`), then type instructions on the command line, pressing enter after each.
+Alternatively, you can run `./checker "3 2 1 0"` (with your choice of initial values on stack `a`), then type instructions on the command line, pressing enter after each.
 When you've typed all your instructions, you can press enter once more to let the checker know you've finished.

 ## 2. Anomalies

-Notice how, in the example above, every instruction is followed by a newline character, `\n`?
-This is required according to the project description:
+Notice how, in the `checker` example above, every instruction is followed by a newline character, `\n`?
+According to the project description:

 ```
 Checker will then read instructions on the standard input, each instruction will be followed by \n.
 ```

-However, they then absentmindedly show an example that violates this rule but still results in an `OK`:
+They then show an example that violates this rule but still results in an `OK`:

 ```
 $ echo -e "rra\npb\nsa\nrra\npa" | ./checker "3 2 1 0"